Best Casino Software Providers

 If you like to play an online casino that has a particular type of software, then we've added this section to help you find the best from every platform.

 These days, there are a handful of platforms worth mentioning – some holding a place as giants who helped found the industry and continue to shape its direction.
 Other are smaller operations with fewer licensees and market share, yet with nonetheless superior technological applications.
-You may have very well heard of some of these software providers already, which include next names: .
-But knowing their names isn't enough.
-It's important that you understand how gambling software operates and why it can be the difference between playing with fair odds and rigged odds, as well as making secure and non-secure financial transactions.
+You may have very well heard of some of these software providers already, which include the most popular names such as Playtech and Microgaming.

-In terms of fairness, the most important components of an online software is a little mechanism called the Random Number Generator (RNG) and the source code.
+In terms of fairness, the most important components of the best gambling software is a little mechanism called the Random Number Generator (RNG) and the source code.
 Think of the source code as being the DNA of the platform and the RNG as being the brains behind the system.
-The source code is what developers program into the platform and is essentially what makes the software fair or unfair.
+The source code is what gambling software developer will program into the platform and is essentially what makes the software fair or unfair.
 In other words, a good source code ensures you will be playing with odds that are even better than in a Las Vegas land-based casino for example.
 It directly impacts casino payout percentage, which is the ratio of real money wagered to amounts of money paid out.
 In other words, a 97% payout entails that 97% of all bets made were paid back to players – the remaining 3% naturally going back to the operator and keeping the casino in business.
 Third parties usually prepare payout percentage reports and audit recorded logs showing all wager results, including wager amounts and winnings.